top of page

 What is MuseIT

-On this page you can find out why the MuseIT project was created, what its objectives and challenges are, and how the project will be run.
+On this page you can find out why the MuseIT project was created, what are its objectives and challenges, and how the project is conducted.

 Our observation: a lack of accessibility for all despite technological advancements